ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-01-22-application-development-scratch-part-1.md

 - Easier to defend against piracy issues compared to desktop applications
 - Cross platform utilization

 Desktop applications have a few advantages as well.
 However, rewarding development in this area is getting more challenging.
-The simple reason for this is that user’s behavior clearly indicates they are now using web apps and mobile sources at an increasing rate.
+The simple reason for this is that user's behavior clearly indicates they are now using web apps and mobile sources at an increasing rate.

 ### Desktop App Advantages